-Internships -if you are a PT student, or want to gain mentoring as a PT in providing Hippotherapy, please contact us.
+Internships -if you are a PT student, or want to gain mentoring as a PT in providing Hippotherapy, please schedule a consult call with us.

-Program Wishlist - equipment needs will be coming soon, please contact us if you have any donations of tack for our program or would like to give a monetary gift to purchase it.
+Program Wishlist - If you have any donations of tack for our program or would like to give a monetary gift to purchase it.

-Sponsor a Child - for a 12 week session.
-If you have a foundation or would like to apply for a grant to allow a child who otherwise could not ride, please contact us.
+Sponsor a Child - for a 12-week session.
+If you have a foundation or would like to apply for a grant to allow a child who otherwise could not ride

 Hippotherapy is a form of physical, occupational and speech therapy in which a therapist uses a horse’s movements to provide motor and sensory input.
 Medical professionals use the movement and temperament of the horse to meet specific goals that cannot be duplicated in a clinical setting.
 The horse’s walking gait almost perfectly simulates the movement a child makes when walking, which allows children with motor deficits to develop muscle strength, normalize tone and gain endurance.
 The movement also facilitates improved auditory and verbal processing, communication and interactive skills.